 There are a number of ways a pupil can find a suitable work experience placement:

-We are presently piloting a NEW method for requesting Work Placements.
-The new system requires pupils to forward an online Request Form to employers.
-To request this form, please email the following address with the pupil’s name, class and potential employer: firstname.lastname@example.org
+Pupils must forward the online Request Form to employers.
+To request this form (and associated email template ), please email the following address with the pupil’s name, class and potential employer: firstname.lastname@example.org

 Pupils who wish experience in the NHS Lothian must apply using the Senior Phase School Application Form.
 If a pupil is applying for a different health trust they should see their guidance teacher.
 Participants must be 16 to take part.
 Please also read the NHS Lothian Work Experience Booklet for further information.